NotesHubApp/noteshub-website/data/posts/How To/Self-hosting your notes in Git.md

 image: .attachments/selfhosting-hero.webp
 ---

-In this tutorial we will learn how to self-host your notes in Git on home server and access them with [NotesHub](/) from the internet.
+In this tutorial we will learn how to self-host your notes in Git on home server and access them with [NotesHub](/) from the internet completely for free!

+I would like to start with answering question why you may want this.

 As a home server we'll be using [Orange Pi](http://www.orangepi.org) with Ubuntu installed, but any single board computer ([Raspberry Pi](https://www.raspberrypi.com), etc) or Debian-based Linux server should work.
 Depending on your specific setup some commands may very.

 ## Setup Git server